Simulating Society Requires Simulating Thought: Social Simulation: Opportunities and Gaps

-While many recent works aim to create more “human-like” agents, few clearly define what this term means—or how such fidelity is to be evaluated.
-Most existing approaches focus on behavior-level plausibility, often relying on post-hoc justification rather than simulating the underlying structure of belief formation and revision.
+While many recent works aim to create more “human-like” agents, few clearly define what this term means, or how such fidelity is to be evaluated.
+As a result, although large-scale agent environments now enable rapid, low-cost exploration of collective behavior, due to the lack of internal transparency and explainability of language models today \cite{rudin2019stopexplainingblackbox}, most simulations remain behaviorist at their core, thus simulated societies risk reflecting the biases and homogeneity of the prompts rather than the heterogeneity of human internal belief structures.
+These methodological and epistemic gaps motivate a shift toward cognitively grounded simulation.

-In this work, we take a complementary approach by grounding agent simulation in cognitive theory.
-We argue that modeling \textit{reasoning traces}—explicit, modular structures of how beliefs are formed and revised—enables more faithful, transparent, and generalizable social simulations.
-Our aim is not only to guide simulator design but also to provide clearer standards for evaluating claims of human-likeness in generative agents.
-While our primary focus is social simulation, we believe our approach contributes to a broader shift toward cognitively grounded agent modeling in human-AI systems.